thierrymichel/dotfiles/NOTES.md

 See [Brewfile](Brewfile)

+* brew ✅
+* cask
-osx-cross/avr/avr-binutils (takes soooo long time!)
+    - osx-cross/avr/avr-binutils (takes soooo long time!) -> try with changes (5694965)
+* mas
+    - Osfoora failed -> removed
+    - Already using Pages (not a problem)
+    - Already using Keynote (not a problem)

+> Homebrew Bundle failed!
+1 Brewfile dependencies failed to install

+Password before 'casking'… -> bootstrap relaunched :/

+## MacOS defauls

+`dockutil` not found

 ## Installers